Iozefina Păuleţ

-Iozefina Werle (née Păuleţ, born 19 February 1989) is a Romania-born Dutch chess player (since 2012) who holds the FIDE title of Woman Grandmaster (WGM, 2009).
+Iozefina Werle (née Păuleţ, born 19 February 1989) is a Romanian-Dutch chess player (since 2012) who holds the FIDE title of Woman Grandmaster (WGM, 2009).

 Biography

 Păuleţ repeatedly represented Romania at the European Youth Chess Championships and World Youth Chess Championships in different age groups, where she won two medals: gold (in 2002, at the European Youth Chess Championship in the U12 girls age group) and silver (in 2006, at the European Youth Chess Championship in the U18 girls age group).
 In 2002, she won European Youth Fast Chess Championship in the U14 girls age group.
 Păuleţ three times participated in the European Girls' U18 Team Chess Championships (2004-2007), where she won gold (2007) and silver (2006) medals in team scoring, as well as bronze (2007) medal in individual scoring.

 She is a three-time winner of medals in the Romanian Women's Chess Championship: two silver (2008, 2010) and bronze (2009).

 Păuleţ played for Romania in the Women's Chess Olympiad: